ebenh/ngx-mat-tel-input/README.md

 ## Build

 Run `ng build` to build the library.
 The build artifacts will be stored in the `dist/` directory.
-> Note: Add `--watch` to enable automatic incremental builds when file changes are detected.
+> Note: Add `--watch` to enable automatic incremental builds.

 ## Publishing